Small Retailers Seize On Trump's Unpopularity—And Strike Gold

 "We don't want to minimize or make light of what is happening," explains Kate.
 "We hope that we are using humor to be informative of what is happening in the country."

-For consumers interested in a more literal interpretation of "Dump Trump," there are
+For consumers interested in a more literal interpretation of "Dump Trump," there are poop bags that sell for $12.

 Annie Grossman, a dog trainer in New York, began exploring launching her own pet necessity line in May 2016.
 She first turned to her father, political cartoonist Robert Grossman, to draw the image that would grace her first product.